Dobefu/DLiteScript/docs/content/docs/standard-library/math/sin.md

 +++
 title = 'math.sin'
 linkTitle = 'sin'
-description = 'Returns the sine of an angle in radians.' weight = 0 draft = false
+description = 'Calculate the sine of an angle in radians.
+Return the trigonometric sine value for mathematical and geometric calculations.
+Part of the math namespace.' weight = 0 draft = false
 +++